 5. Bring a light jacket or sweater – it will get chilly

-This is a mundane tip but easily forgotten.
-Remember that Southern California can get chilly at night even if it was hot during the day, so bring a light jacket or sweater for you and/or your date, even if it’s hot during the day.
-Wear good walking shoes.
+Disneyland can get chilly at night even if it was hot during the day, so bring a light jacket or sweater for you and/or your date.
+Wear good walking shoes as well.

 The first thing you should do after you get inside the park is get a Fastpass for your favorite ride (or your date’s favorite ride), whether that is Space Mountain, Indiana Jones, or whatever.
 The goal is to get as many Fastpasses as possible during your stay, so start early.
 Later that evening you’ll be able to go on that ride without having to wait in the regular long line.
 Get another Fastpass after that.